DendrouLab/panpipes/docs/yaml_docs/pipeline_integration_yml.md

 ## RNA modality

 <span class="parameter">rna:</span>
-  Batch correction for the rna modality is specified by the following parameters:
+  Batch correction for the RNA modality is specified by the following parameters:

   - <span class="parameter">run</span> `Boolean`, Default: True<br>
-    Defines if you want the batch correction to run
+    Defines if you want the batch correction to run.
+If set to `False`, `PCA` with default parameters is calculated.

-  - <span class="parameter">tools</span> `String` (comma-separated), Default: harmony,bbknn,scanorama,scvi<br>
+  - <span class="parameter">tools</span> `String` (comma-separated), Default: `harmony,bbknn,scanorama,scvi`<br>
-    Defines the method used to run batch correction, multiple can be selected.
+    Defines the method used to run batch correction, multiple can be selected and run simultaneously.

-    choices: harmony, bbknn, scanorama, scvi
+    Choices: `harmony`, `bbknn`, `scanorama`, `scvi`

    - <span class="parameter">column</span> `String` (comma-separated), Default: sample_id<br>

-     The column you want to batch correct on, if a comma-separated list is specified then all will be used simultaneously
+     The column name of the covariate you want want to batch correct on, if a comma-separated list is specified then all will be used simultaneously.

 ### Harmony arguments